chenhaocs/MCAE/README.md

 - 1-meter SinoLC-1 land cover maps: [http://pubrs.com/SinoLC-1/](http://pubrs.com/SinoLC-1/)

-**Note**: Sure!
-Here's the English translation with your requested addition:

 > The website bandwidth is limited.
 Please be patient and allow some time for the content to load.
 > Now supports both desktop and mobile browsers, including direct access via WeChat.